-- 8.4 The school maintains a single central record of all recruitment checks, updated and monitored at least termly, by senior leadership and governor. - 8.5 Trainee teachers will be checked either by the school or by the training provider, from whom written confirmation will be obtained. - 8.6 Written notification will be requested from any agency or third party organisation used by us to confirm that the organisation has carried out the statutory recruitment checks. - 8.7 We will not routinely keep copies of DBS certificates, either electronically or in paper files but if we have good reason to do so, these will not be kept for longer than six months - 8.7 Risk assessments are carried out on all volunteer activities as required.
+- 8.4 The school maintains a single central record of all recruitment checks, updated and monitored at least termly, by senior leadership and governor. - 8.5 The Governing Body will determine the frequency and need for renewal of DBS for existing staff.
+(It is considered good practice to renew the DBS for all staff every three years, in line with MCC local policy). - 8.6 Trainee teachers will be checked either by the school or by the training provider, from whom written confirmation will be obtained. - 8.7 Written notification will be requested from any agency or third party organisation used by us to confirm that the organisation has carried out the statutory recruitment checks. - 8.8 We will not routinely keep copies of DBS certificates, either electronically or in paper files but if we have good reason to do so, these will not be kept for longer than six months - 8.9 Risk assessments are carried out on all volunteer activities as required.